bolinocroustibat/briink-e-learning/README.md

 # Start locally

-Run `npm run dev` or `yarn dev` to start the development server on http://localhost:3000 Visit http://localhost:3000 to view your application Edit pages/index.js and see the updated result in your browser
+Run `npm run dev` or `yarn dev` to start the development server.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Getting Started